lsst-ts/Common_FPGA_Modbus/README.md

 10. Drop the FPGAHealthAndStatus/HealthAndStatusFIFOCopy.vi.
 Set the internal health and status FIFO.
 Set the source as the FIFO generated in step 5.

-# Theory of operation
+# How it works

-FIFOs are used for what they are best suited - to provide a channel between variable speeds write and read ends.
+FIFOs are used to provide a channel between variable speeds write and read ends.
 Usually one end of the FIFO is inside [SCTL](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z000000P8sWSAS&l=en-US).
 SCTL are used to grant execution of the commands inside FPGA in a single tick.